 - Can you provide recent references?

-The right realtor will guide you through the process, answer any questions along the way, and deal with many of the difficult aspects involved in buying a home.
+The right real estate agent will guide you through the process, answer any questions along the way, and deal with many of the difficult aspects involved in buying a home.
 Interview a few agents until you find the one that fits you and seems up to the task.

-👋 Want an easier way?
+👋 Want to make sure you pick a good agent?
 Let Clever Real Estate do the heavy lifting for you.
 Clever vets thousands of agents nationwide based on performance, communication, and more.
 We'll match you with the best one in your area for free.
-Plus, you can qualify for cash back when you buy with a Clever agent.
-Get matched with the best agents near you today.
+Plus, you can qualify for up to $500 cash back when you work with a Clever agent.
+Get matched with the best Clever agents near you today.

 - How long has the property been up for sale?

-- Will I (as the buyer) need to make any necessary renovations or repairs?
+- Will I need to make any necessary renovations or repairs?

-- What repairs or renovations have been done since you purchased the property, and have any insurance claims been filed on it?
+- What repairs or renovations have been done recently?
+Have any insurance claims been filed on the home?

 - What’s included in the sale (e.g., appliances, furniture)?